Patient Safety Improvement - Nursing Times Awards

 Examples may include:

-- Reducing falls
+- Reducing the incidence of falls

 - Improving safety in the prescription and administration of medicines